hsw33/RNASeqProject/README.md

 Need to add more explanation here
 ## Use conda environment and run HTSeq on the bam index file
 Need to add more explanation here
+## Use RStudio to conduct biological analysis
+Using RStudio and a script available on this page, I ran analysis to extract pertinent biological information.
+Specifically, I obtained a table that identified 13 genes that are differentially expressed in thiamine-present vs absent C. albicans isolates.